YizYah/barbells/README.md

 prepareHandlebars(projectDir: string)
 ```

-Returns a handlebars with all of the built in and provided handlers and partials provided.
+Returns a handlebars with all the built-in and provided handlers and partials provided.

 The `projectDir` is the path to a directory containing optional `partials` and `handlers` folders.